-1. The uniforms described below and illustrated in the Uniform Appendix 4 shall be worn by all Scouts and Leaders.

-All members in uniform shall wear the Membership badge and the Australian Flag badge above the left pocket.

-- 2. No alterations or additions may be made except for authorised badges and insignia. - No special event emblem or badge may be worn on the Scout uniform unless it has been approved by the Branch Chief Commissioner in accordance with Branch rules.
+- The uniforms described below shall be worn by all Scouts and Leaders.
+All members in uniform shall wear the Membership badge and the Australian Flag badge above the left pocket. - 2.
+No alterations or additions may be made except for authorised badges and insignia. - 3.
+No special event emblem or badge may be worn on the Scout uniform unless it has been approved by the Branch Chief Commissioner in accordance with Branch rules.